Richard L. and Maria B. Crutcher Professor of Law and PsychologyUSC Gould School of Lawdsimon@law.usc.edu

 Professor Simon has been a visiting professor at Yale Law School and Harvard Law School.
 He earned an S.J.D. degree from Harvard Law School, an MBA from INSEAD in France, and an LL.B. from Tel Aviv University.
 He worked as an attorney for the Association for Civil Rights in Israel as human rights lawyer on the West Bank.
 Before joining the USC Gould School of Law in 1999, Professor Simon was a member of the faculty of the University of Haifa Law School.
 He serves as an ad hoc referee for academic presses, peer reviewed journals in experimental psychology, and the National Science Foundation.

-- In Doubt: The Psychology of the Criminal Justice Process.
-Cambridge, MA: Harvard University Press, 2012. - (www)
+In Doubt: The Psychology of the Criminal Justice Process (www), (Cambridge, MA: Harvard University Press, 2012 - www).
+To be released by Shanghai Jiao Tong University Press (In Chinese).

-- "Parallel Constraint Satisfaction as a Mechanism for Cognitive Consistency," (with Stephen J. Read) in Cognitive Consistency: A Fundamental Principle in Social Cognition (B. Gawronsky & F. Strack, eds.), pp. 66-86 (Guilford Press, 2012).
+- "Parallel Constraint Satisfaction as a Mechanism for Cognitive Consistency," (with Stephen J. Read) in Cognitive Consistency: A Fundamental Principle in Social Cognition (B. Gawronsky & F. Strack, eds.), pp. 66-86 (New York: Guilford Press, 2012).

 - "Lay Judgments of Judicial Decision-Making," (with Nicholas Scurich) 8 Journal of Empirical Legal Studies 709-727 (2011). - (SSRN)